The ultimate guide for using product attributes in Catalog Ads

 Chances are, some of this relevant and under-utilised information is already present in your feed, or can be easily added.

-Specifying product attributes, and perhaps different features, in your Dynamic Product Ads highlights what makes your product different, unique from the rest, and a perfect fit for your audience's needs.
+Specifying product attributes, and perhaps different features, in your Catalog Ads highlights what makes your product different, unique from the rest, and a perfect fit for your audience's needs.

 For example, clarifying that your products are "100% natural" helps you position yourself as the better alternative for users who are conscious about the origin of their purchases.
 In their eyes, it makes you stand above the competition, being the best fit for them.